Custom size totes

 Features of the Q Grip system

-The diagram and explanatory notes below highlight the key features of the Q Grip system.
+The diagram and explanatory notes highlight the main features of the Q Grip system.

-Interlocking teeth on the rear side of end components lock into those on handle, allowing tote to be created to any size
+Interlocking teeth on the rear side of end components lock into those on the handle, allowing you to specify the tote in any size.

-Rear handle fits inside front handle for enhanced aesthetics and comfortable grip
+The rear handle fits inside the front handle for enhanced aesthetics and a comfortable grip.

-Interlocking teeth on inside of the handle component lock into teeth on end / corner sections when folded over, eliminating the need for screws
+Interlocking teeth inside the handle component lock into teeth on end/corner sections when folded over, eliminating the need for screws.

 How Q Grip works

-Firstly, the die cut Correx® material is folded as if assembling the tote / container
+- Firstly, the die-cut Correx® material folds as if assembling the tote or container.

-The side components are adjusted to the required packaging width and are then located on the tote corners.
+- The side components adjust to the required packaging width and locate on the tote corners.

-The handle is placed on top of both the side components and is then folded over them.
+- The handle fits on top of both the side components and folds over them.

-The teeth from both the handle and side components interlock when folded and secure the three components together, preventing them coming apart.
+- The teeth from both the handle and side components interlock when folded and secure the three parts together, preventing them from coming apart.

-The final step of the assembly process ends with the front and rear handle being pushed together.
+- The final step of the assembly process ends with pushing the front and rear handles together.
 The cantilever snap features built into the hand holes locate, fixing the handle securely.

 Enhance your Q Grip containers

-Besides the size flexibility provided by Q Grip, there are a number of other (optional) ways to enhance them further.
-Please see below for details.
+Besides the size flexibility Q Grip provides, there are several other (optional) ways to enhance them further.